Jay E. Nash: Early life and military service

-Postbellum
+Postwar

 With the end of the Civil War, Nash returned home to Hadley, resuming residence in his family home, wherein his mother (who had been widowed in 1861) and his younger siblings still resided.
 There he married Martha M. Davis, a Springfield native three years his junior, on April 8, 1865.
 In 1869, Jay and Martha Nash moved to Minnesota, taking up residence in Minneapolis.
 Five years later, Martha gave birth to Jay's first son—and the couple's only child together—George S. Nash.

 In 1880, Nash purchased 40 acres of land in what was then Crystal Lake Township, Hennepin County, where the Nashes established a dairy farm with 82 head of cattle.
 Nash also established a hardware store in the township in 1886, thereby diversifying his income.
 In response to a land grab made by the City of Minneapolis, whereby Minneapolis annexed a number of nearby townships in order to increase its taxable property, the residents of Crystal Lake Township incorporated the Village of Crystal in 1887, which would, six years later, be reincorporated as the Village of Robbinsdale.

 Martha Nash would not, however, long reside on the Nash farm, as the couple divorced at some point in 1885 or 1886.
 In 1886, the 43 year old Nash remarried, taking Clara Louise Cooper, a Vermont native 13 years his junior, as his new wife.
 Four years later, on October 3, 1890, Clara gave birth to Jay's younger son and the couple's first child together, Floyd E. Nash.
 In 1895, the couple welcomed the addition of their youngest child, a daughter named Ruby L. Nash.